Skip to content

 Contributing¤

-Contributions are absolutely welcome!
-Start with checking the existing issues for a "good first issue" and have a look at the developer documentation.
+Contributions are welcome!
+Check the existing issues for a "good first issue" and consult the developer documentation.

 If you have a feature that you would like to see implemented, create an issue!